What level of vehicle connectivity is the Dutch consumer ready to accept?

 Get your report here

-With the Global Automotive Consume Study we have also researched consumer views on connected vehicles & multi-modal mobility.
-Find the results for the Netherlands in a special report soon on this page.
+With the Global Automotive Consume Study we have also researched consumer views on multi-modal mobility.
+Find the results in a special report soon on this page.

 In the meantime, for more information on the Dutch automotive market, and the trends we have identified, please reach out via the contact details below.